Integration of third-party Vaadin components is described in Section 4.5.10.1, “Using Third-Party Vaadin Components”.

 -

 To adapt the component style, create a theme extension in the project.
-Run the Project properties section of the Studio navigation panel.
+Run the command in the Project properties section of the Studio navigation panel.
 After that, open the